 - 53% said they needed more support setting up their claim

 - 38% said they needed more ongoing support

 We've been urging government to fix these issues.
 Especially as they're now starting to tell some people receiving older benefits to apply for Universal Credit instead.

 We've told them no-one should have their existing benefits stopped until they have established a claim to Universal Credit.

-Sophie Corlett, our Director of External Relations, has also given evidence to the Public Accounts Committee.Take a look at what she had to say.
+Sophie Corlett, our former Director of External Relations, has also given evidence to the Public Accounts Committee.
+Watch the video above to see what she had to say.

 You can also watch the full video on Parliament TV.

 Have you been through the benefits system?
 Were you treated with respect and dignity?
 Would you have liked your experience to be different?

 Become a campaigner with Mind, and you can help make sure other people's experiences are different.
 That they're listened to, and respected.